bcook797/cornell-coder/README.md

 Solar System: Creates a solar system using a procedural algorithm using OpenGL for graphics

 Movie Rater: Web Application that allows to add and rate movies developed Java and GWT

+LSI: A Latent-Semantic Indexing program written for INFO 4300-Information Retrieval course at Cornell University